-- By treating each child as an individual so that they can learn, be resilient, capable, confident, and selfassured. - By teaching children to be strong and independent through positive relationships - By establishing and maintaining an ethos where children feel safe and secure and are encouraged to share their thoughts and feelings through conversation, storytelling, and role play. - By ensuring that all children know there is an adult in West Byfleet Nursery whom they can approach if they are worried. - By reassuring children who report concerns that they are being taken seriously and that they will be supported and kept safe. - By ensuring we will encourage self-esteem and self-awareness, through the Early Years Foundation Stage and through positive relationships within the community. - By ensuring we will respond sympathetically to any requests for quiet time. - By ensuring we will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - By ensuring we will notify Social Care immediately if there is a significant concern.
+- By treating each child as an individual so that they can learn, be resilient, capable, confident and selfassured. - By teaching children to be strong and independent through positive relationships - By establishing and maintaining an ethos where children feel safe and secure and are encouraged to share their thoughts and feelings through conversation, story-telling and role play. - Ensure that all children know there is an adult in West Byfleet Nursery whom they can approach if they are worried. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - We will encourage self-esteem and self-awareness, through the Early Years Foundation Stage and through positive relationships within the community. - We will respond sympathetically to any requests for quiet time. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care immediately if there is a significant concern.